 These materials are amorphous copolymer thermoplastics with above average chemical resistances when compared to other amorphous materials such as ABS or PMMA.
 They have excellent physical properties for a wide variety of packaging types and offer superior clarity over clarified PP.

 Glass polymers have the same clarity and high luster as glass and are used for thick-walled containers for products such as high-quality cosmetics.
 They also have excellent chemical resistance, impact resistance and other characteristics.
 The variations of copolyesters differ in chemical composition but have relatively similar properties.
 PETG offers glass-like clarity and high stiffness.

-PCTG also offers excellent clarity and better impact resistance and elongation than Polycarbonate (PC), making is suitable for relatively high load bearing applications.
+PCTG also offers excellent clarity and better impact resistance and elongation than Polycarbonate (PC), making it suitable for relatively high load bearing applications.
 PCTA has a higher heat deflection temperature (HDT), toughness, and impact strength than PETG.

 Copolyesters are widely used in the cosmetic industry because their superior aesthetic qualities make for a unique and eye-catching package.
 These materials offer brilliant sparkle and clarity, a density that approaches the feel of glass, ease of decoration, excellent chemical resistance, significant impact resistance, and the ability to mold thick walled parts without any haze or fogginess.
-Others have found use for copolyesters in the medical packaging, appliance and consumer industries.
+Others have found use for copolyesters in the medical packaging, home appliances, and consumer industries.